UWPCE-PythonCert/SystemDevelopment/slides_sources/source/threading-multiprocessing.rst

 jumbled

-1. Add a locking mechanism to give each thread exclusive access to stdout
+1. Add a locking mechanism to give each thread exclusive access to stdout.

-2. Try adding a Semaphore to allow 2 threads access at once
+2. Try adding a ``Semaphore`` to allow 2 threads access at once.

 Managing thread results